 For your convenience minor surgery and procedures are performed at Kings Road Medical Centre:

-Liquid nitrogen is available at the surgery to treat skin conditions such as warts and solar or seborrhoeic keratoses and our skilled Practice Nurses have attended courses in wound care and dress wounds and ulcers.
+For wound care, our skilled Practice Nurses have attended courses in wound care and dress wounds and ulcers.
 For larger procedures, the GP will be providing this service.

 - Wart Removal